-All students are encouraged to have ownership of their ideas, developing work with guidance from the teacher.
-Choice is an important aspect of the curriculum and students are encouraged to make work based on their own ideas where possible.
+Students are exposed to a range of creative media and techniques to develop their appreciation of creativity through the generation of their own work and through the opportunity to see other creative outcomes.
+All students are encouraged to have ownership of their ideas and work, developing work with guidance from the teacher rather than instruction whenever possible.
+Choice is an important aspect of the curriculum and students are encouraged to develop work based on their own ideas where possible.